 How Do I Know If My Cat Is Lonely?

 There are some vital signs you can look for if you want to know whether your cat is experiencing loneliness.
 While cats can’t tell us in words whether or not they are feeling alone, they do express loneliness through certain behaviors that you, as a pet owner, will be able to notice

-- Your cat is exhibiting behavioral problems: behavioral problems go beyond scratching a curtain or knocking a glass off the counter; behavioral issues enter into the territory of scratching up curtains, furniture, clothing and fabric; peeing on the bed or outside the litter box, especially on your own clothing or shoes; and exhibiting aggression.
+Behavioral problems go beyond scratching a curtain or knocking a glass off the counter; behavioral issues enter into the territory of scratching up curtains, furniture, clothing, and fabric; peeing on the bed or outside the litter box, especially on your own clothing or shoes; and exhibiting aggression.

 The above are all signs that your cat may be experiencing loneliness.
 If your cat is exhibiting these signs, consider how often they are left alone and what you can do to remedy that situation.

 It’s important to note that you should bring your cat into the vet if they are peeing outside the litter box and the issue isn’t resolved with addressing their feelings of loneliness.
 Peeing outside the litter box can be a sign of a health problem, so it’s best to keep a sharp eye on this type of behavior.